 2. What Are the Residency Requirements For Filing an Adoption?: You must be a citizen and resident of the State of Georgia for at least six months immediately preceding the filing of the adoption petition.

-3. How Can I Terminate the Other Parent’s Rights?: The termination of a parent’s rights can be uncontested or contested.
+3. How Can I Terminate the Other Parent’s Rights when adopting?: The termination of a parent’s rights can be uncontested or contested.
 A parent can voluntarily sign a termination of rights and the appropriate waivers.
 If the termination is not revoked within ten (10) days of signing it, the parent’s rights are permanently terminated.
-If the parent involved does not want to sign a rights termination, his or her rights can be forcibly terminated if the parent has had no meaningful contact with the child for a period of twelve (12) months.
+If the parent involved does not want to sign the termination of a right, his or her rights can be forcibly terminated if the parent has had no meaningful contact with the child for a period of twelve (12) months.
 Meaningful contact is generally defined as no visitation with the child in question AND no payment of child support for a period of twelve (12) months.

 4. How Long Do I Have to Be Married For a Step-Parent Adoption?: Georgia has no requirement with regard to length of marriage in a step-parent adoption.
 This is a big difference from the State of Alabama.
 In Alabama, the adopting step-parent must have lived with the minor child for twelve (12) months prior to the filing of the adoption.
 Georgia has no such requirement.